pyladies/global-organizing/.github/ISSUE_TEMPLATE/monthly-meeting.md

 ---
 name: Monthly Meeting
 about: This template should be used to create the meeting notes for each month's meeting
-title: Monthly PyLadies Meeting Notes: <date>
+title: 'Monthly PyLadies Meeting Notes: <date>'
-labels:
+labels: monthly meeting
 assignees: lorenanicole

 ---